TU-Berlin-DIMA/Condor/README.md

 ```

 ### Setup:
 Condor has dependencies to Scotty Window Processor, which is not publically available in the maven repository.
-Please make sure to intall it first by building it from source.
+Please make sure to install it first by building it from source.
-Scotty's install guide can be found [here](https://github.com/TU-Berlin-DIMA/scotty-window-processor/).
+You can find Scotty's install guide [here](https://github.com/TU-Berlin-DIMA/scotty-window-processor/).

-Condor's maven package is currently not publically available.
+Condor's maven package is currently not publicly available.
 Therefore we have to build it from source:

 `